-Save Mission Trails is a Non-Profit Mutual Benefit Corporation.
+Save Mission Trails is a 501 (c) (3) tax exempt Non-Profit Mutual Benefit Corporation.
 Our mission is to inspire the preservation and conservation of Mission Trails Regional Park and adjoining East Elliott Community Open Space.
-We are campaigning to protect our park and communities and preserve their quality of life.
+We are campaigning to protect our park and communities and preserve our quality of life.

 An Immediate Threat

 The Quail Brush Generation Project Power Plant is proposed to be built on the border of Mission Trails Regional Park (MTRP) and Santee.
 Its placement is within San Diego.
 The power plant’s nearest neighbors would be West Hills High School, Santee residents, and MTRP.
 The noise and pollution would be substantial.
 The area is not zoned as industrial, yet a state agency, the California Energy Commission (CEC), can override San Diego zoning rules to permit this fossil fuel plant.
 Mission Trails Park and all its history would be harmed by the noise, air pollution and visual blight.